Summary:

 1. Faith and Divine Protection:

-• Legend of the Seven Sleepers: This Christian legend tells of seven young men who hid in a cave to escape persecution for their faith.
+• Legend of the Seven (or Eight) Sleepers: This Christian legend (which was not a part of the Bible) tells of seven or eight young Christian men who hid in a cave to escape persecution for their faith.
 They fell asleep and miraculously awoke centuries later, unharmed and unchanged, during a time when Christianity was no longer persecuted.
 Their story is seen as a testament to divine protection and the enduring nature of faith.

 2. Miraculous Preservation: